philiplb/CRUDlex/docs/manual/layouts.rst

 * show
 * edit

-Just prepend a dot and the desired action when defining the layout for it, for example the action "show":
+Just prepend a dot and the desired action at the key when defining the layout for it, for example the action "show":

 .. code-block:: php

-    $app['crud.layout.show'] = 'myShowLayout.twig';
+    $app['crud']->setTemplate('layout.show', 'myShowLayout.twig');

 ---------------
 Single Entities
 ---------------

-To override the layout of a single entity, you prepend a dot and the desired entity name, for example for the book entity:
+To override the layout of a single entity, you prepend a dot and the desired entity name at the key, for example for the book entity:

 .. code-block:: php

-    $app['crud.layout.book'] = 'myBookLayout.twig';
+    $app['crud']->setTemplate('layout.book', 'myBookLayout.twig');

 ---------------------------
 Single Actions of an Entity
 ---------------------------

 The most specific layout you can set is for a single action of a specific entity.
-The prefix is a dot, the action another dot and the entity.
+The key is "layout" plus a dot, the action, another dot and the entity.
 To override the create action of the book entity, you would define your layout like this:

 .. code-block:: php

-    $app['crud.layout.create.book'] = 'myCreateBookLayout.twig';
+    $app['crud']->setTemplate('layout.create.book', 'myCreateBookLayout.twig');

 ----------------------------
 Your own Layout from Scratch